 - One to one reading intervention using the SRA programme.

 - One to one/small group sensory support/circuits etc.

 Specialist – it may be necessary to seek specialist advice and regular long term support from a specialist professional in order to plan for the best possible learning outcomes for your child.
 This may include educational psychology, speech and language therapy, occupational therapy, art/play therapy, sensory advisory teachers and the child development service.
 The school may need to prioritise referrals to these services.
-However, for a high proportion of Woodlane High School pupils, access to these specialists is automatic due to specification in your child’s Statement of SEN or an EHC Plan.
+However, for a high proportion of Woodlane High School pupils, access to these specialists is automatic due to specification in your child’s EHC Plan.

 7. How will you support my child to reach his/her learning outcomes?

 - Subject teachers and other staff working with your child ensure that your child receives appropriate teaching and support in order to reach these goals.